andreaisabelmontana/andreaisabelmontana/README.md

 https://github.com/user-attachments/assets/4796f1fa-31ee-4160-9982-cf13d103edd6

-🤖 *Me working on robotics at the IE University Robotics & AI Lab.*
+🤖 *Me working on robotics since the age of 10*

 Computer Science & Artificial Intelligence student with an interest in healthcare via projection mapping and robotic systems